Contact Us for a Free Consultation (213) 542-0979

 Initial Strategy Session to Discuss Case

-What I like to do is have you come into my office and we sit down and go over all the details.
-I encourage you to be honest and give me all of the facts, not just the facts that you want to give because they help you.
+I would like you to come into my office, and we can review all the details.
+I encourage you to be honest and give me all the facts, not just the ones you want to give because they help you.

-I need the facts that are going to be used to try to convict you because that way we can really ascertain whether or not you have a defense or not.
+I need the facts that will be used to try to convict you; that way, we can ascertain whether or not you have a defense.

 If you do have a defense, either we take the case to trial or we do a preliminary hearing and try to get the case dismissed, or we file some sort of a motion if a motion is applicable in your case to try to get rid of the case.

-Obviously, if you're found not guilty or the case gets dismissed then you don't have to worry about doing any jail time.
+If you're found not guilty or the case gets dismissed, then you don't have to worry about doing any jail time.

 But remember.
-The deck is stacked against you if you have an identity theft case in California because there are so many identity theft cases and even the people who are prosecuting these cases are being touched.
+The deck is stacked against you if you have an identity theft case in California because there are so many cases, and even the people who are prosecuting these cases are being touched.

 You can see you've come to the right place.
 I've got the skill.
 I've got the know-how to get you the best result.
-Pick up the phone now and contact the Hedding Law Firm at (213) 542-0979.
-Ask for a meeting with Ron Hedding.
+Pick up the phone now and contact the Hedding Law Firm.

 Menu